Updated Edition 8.27.23

 Up until the age of 12 I was considered lazy and stupid.
-My father was a teacher in the Army Education Corp so we moved, reposted every 18 months or so through my childhood and as a consequence I went to 13 different schools.
-At 11 I was failing my school entrance exams and my mother took me to see some visiting professor at the local university who tested me for dyslexia (with cross lateral and short-term memory issues) but even with an initial diagnosis, back in the early/mid 1970s not many believed in dyslexia and it was often considered alongside autism.
+My father was a teacher in the Army Education Corp so we moved, reposted every 18 months or so through my childhood, and as a consequence, I went to 13 different schools.
+At 11 I was failing my school entrance exams and my mother took me to see a visiting professor at the local university who tested me for dyslexia (with cross-lateral and short-term memory issues) but even with an initial diagnosis, back in the early/mid-1970s not many believed in dyslexia and it was often considered alongside autism.
 A some point someone even told my parents that I’d never be able to tie my shoes or drive a car.
-My parents found a very small boarding school with only 12 girls per class that would take me and for the first year I wasn’t allowed to do any art or sport, all reading and writing, trying to catch up.
+My parents found a very small boarding school with only 12 girls per class that would take me and for the first year, I wasn’t allowed to do any art or sport, all reading and writing, trying to catch up.
 I was disruptive in class and played the clown rather than answering questions I couldn’t easily read - all easily identified behaviors these days.
-But I was good at art and sports and was school sports captain which lead to my favorite school report: “Corinne is a good leader if only she’d lead in the right way.”
+But I was good at art and sports and was the school sports captain which led to my favorite school report: “Corinne is a good leader if only she’d lead in the right way.”

-What education, training did you get…how did you choose your college and what degree to pursue?
+What education, and training did you get…how did you choose your college, and what degree to pursue?

-For exams I had a reader and was given extra time but not for English, which I failed a record number of times (nine) and made getting into college very difficult as it was usually a requirement.
-My Father helped get me in to art college because I had a decent portfolio and he explained my dyslexia, so I did a Fashion and Textiles Foundation at Ravensbourne but, thinking I wanted to be an artist, went on to do Ceramics at Central School of Art & Design, for which I was far to busy having fun partying while also printing fabric and making clothes for shops in Covent Garden and on the Kings Road and a bunch of 1980s pop groups.
+For exams, I had a reader and was given extra time but not for English, which I failed a record number of times (nine) and made getting into college very difficult as it was usually a requirement.
+My Father helped get me into art college because I had a decent portfolio and he explained my dyslexia, so I did a Fashion and Textiles Foundation at Ravensbourne but, thinking I wanted to be an artist, went on to do Ceramics at Central School of Art & Design, for which I was far too busy having fun partying while also printing fabric and making clothes for shops in Covent Garden and on the King's Road and a bunch of 1980s pop groups.

 Any we may know?